CaoAssignments/cse11-fa25-pa1-grade-calculator-starter/README.md

 #### Output

-Write the output to the standard output, which prints the overall score in the first line and the letter grade in the second line.
+Write the output to the standard output, which prints the overall score (formatted to **exactly 2 decimal places**) in the first line and the letter grade in the second line.
 There should be a **newline character** at the end of line.
 **Note:** `System.out.println()` method prints the text on the console and the cursor remains at the start of the next line at the console (i.e. it appends a newline character at the end of the line, so you **do not** need to add a newline character by yourself if you are using `System.out.println`).
 **Please follow the exact output format, or otherwise you will not get any credit.**